Get involved and help your community!

-The Aspen Fire Protection District provides services with a volunteer force supported by a small, full-time staff that performs most of the administrative functions and day-to-day tasks.
-Our volunteers are viewed as an integral part of our success.
-Without the volunteers continuing dedication to professional emergency response, the District would not be able to provide the numerous fire/rescue services we currently offer.
+The Aspen Fire Protection District provides our wide array of services with a combination of volunteer and career staff.
+Our volunteers are a critical component of our continued success in serving the varied needs of our dynamic, growing and gorgeous mountain community.
+Without the volunteers continuing dedication to professional emergency response, Aspen Fire would not be able to provide the numerous fire/rescue services we currently offer.

 - Must be a Legal US Resident